ElectricalRay/2024-2025_IB_PP_Proj/README.md

 This repository is all of the code for the personal project product I made, which was a personal management to do list mobile application made with React Native and Expo.

 # Prerequisites:
-Make sure you have the following installed before running the projectL
+Make sure you have the following installed before running the project:
 - Node.js
 - Expo CLI